zabbix/zabbix/templates/app/veeam/backup_replication_http/README.md

-# Veeam Backup and Replication by HTTP
+# Veeam Backup & Replication by HTTP

 ## Overview

-This template is designed to monitor Veeam Backup and Replication.
+This template is designed to monitor Veeam Backup & Replication.
 It works without any external scripts and uses the script item.

 ***NOTE:*** The native Veeam Backup & Replication REST API (port 9419) is available only in editions that include REST API functionality.